Bachelor of Science Honours Degree in Political Science and Governance

 The module provides a comprehensive overview of the major issues, ideas, institutions and interests that make up global politics.
 The module specifically dwells on explaining and predicting the international political behaviour of actors in international politics primarily in terms of geographical variables.

 This module provides an opportunity for students to identify political science and public management problems and conduct research to address them.
 It provides students with an opportunity to apply research methodology concepts and statistical skills previously taught in other modules.
-Students will carry out research on a topic of their choice concerning pertinent issues in politics and public management.
+Students will research a topic of their choice concerning pertinent issues in politics and public management.
 The length of the dissertation should be 20 000 words.